USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 ### Hello World: your first process

 **Concept:**
-A Nextflow script has two parts — a **process** (what to do) and a **workflow** (which processes to run, and in what order).
+Nextflow scripts are built from two kinds of components — **processes** (what to do) and **workflows** (which processes to run, and in what order).

-The glue between them is the **channel**.
-A channel is an asynchronous stream — think of it as a queue — of data items that flows through your pipeline.
+The glue between a process and a workflow is the **channel**.
+A channel is an asynchronous stream — think of it as a queue — of data items that flow through your pipeline.
 Channels are *how data moves* in Nextflow, and there are only two rules to remember:

 - **Every process output is emitted into a channel.**
 - **Every process input is read from a channel.**

 So a channel is the "wiring" that connects one step to the next: one process's output channel becomes the next process's input channel.
-In this first script the `hello` process emits its text into an output channel, and the `.view()` operator simply prints whatever is flowing through a channel (handy for debugging).
+In our first script, the `hello` process emits its text into an output channel, and the `.view()` operator simply prints whatever is flowing through a channel (handy for debugging).
 Right now we're only looking at a channel *coming out* of a process — later, in the FastQC section, you'll see the other side: building a channel of input files and feeding it *into* a process.

 #### Execution